FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 #### Trial ouput

 A composite consisting of trial loss ratio and trial forwarding rate.

-Those are the only two specific quantities (among other quantities possibly measured in the trial, for example offered load) that are important for MLRsearch.
+Those are the only two specific quantities (among other quantities possibly measured in the trial, for example the offered load) that are important for MLRsearch.

 ##### Trial loss ratio